isomerpages/govtech-jagathestack/_2020/01-index.md

 The registration link will be released on this page in early November 2020.

-In the mean time, please check out [participation section](/2020/participation) so that you are familiar with the participation requirements.
+In the meantime, please check out [participation section](/2020/participation) so that you are familiar with the participation requirements.